Categorical descriptions of one-dimensional gapped phases with Abelian onsite symmetries: Pointed braided fusion categories

 For any finite abelian group $H$ and 2-cocycle $\omega \in Z^2(H;\mathrm{U}(1))$, one can verify that

 defines an anti-symmetric bicharacter on $H$.
 Also, this anti-symmetric bicharacter only depends on the cohomology class of $\omega$.
-Thus we have a group homomorphism from $H^2(H;\mathrm{U}(1))$ to the group of anti-symmetric bicharacters on $H$.
-It is well-known that this group homomorphism is indeed an isomorphism.
+Thus we have a group homomorphism from $\mathrm{H}^2(H,U(1))$ to the group of anti-symmetric bicharacters on $H$.
+It is well-known that this group homomorphism is indeed an isomorphism (because every symmetric 2-cocycle of a finite group is a coboundary).
+Thus for every subgroup $H$ and $\omega \in H^2(H;U(1))$ there is a Lagrangian algebra $A(H,\omega)$ defined by the Lagrangian subgroup $S(H,\tau)$.

-As a conclusion, there is a one-to-one correspondence between isomorphism classes of Lagrangian algebras in $\FZ_1(\rep(G)) \simeq \FZ_1(\vect_G)$ and pairs $(H,[\omega])$, where $H \subseteq G$ is a subgroup and $[\omega] \in H^2(H;\mathrm{U}(1))$ is a 2-cohomology class.
+As a conclusion, there is a one-to-one correspondence between isomorphism classes of Lagrangian algebras in $\FZ_1(\rep(G)) \simeq \FZ_1(\vect_G)$ and pairs $(H,[\omega])$, where $H \subseteq G$ is a subgroup and $[\omega] \in \mathrm{H}^2(H,U(1))$ is a 2-cohomology class.
 This coincides with the general classification result in \cite{Dav10a}. \end{expl}